 Note that this new version returns an ArrayList, not an array.
-You might find that you need to adapt your old parseLine or lookupZip methods.
+You need to adapt your old parseLine or lookupZip methods or both.

-8. Update the main method to work with your new methods.
-Recall that the appropriate toString() will be used when you print your three different Place objects.
+7. Update the main method to work with your new methods.
+Recall that the appropriate toString() will be used when you print your three different objects of the Place type hierachy.